syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ![Maps tooltip appearance customization](images/tooltip/tooltip_textStyle.png)

-N>
-* The `BindingContext` of the Tooltip will be the `MapTooltipInfo`, and it has the `DataItem` property.
+N> The `BindingContext` of the Tooltip will be the `MapTooltipInfo`, and it has the `DataItem` property.
 This property holds the corresponding underline object for the shape, bubble tooltip, and the corresponding `MapMarker` for the marker tooltip.

-N>
-* Refer to the `ShapeTooltipSettings` to customize the shape tooltip appearance.
-* Refer to the `BubbleTooltipSettings` to customize the bubble tooltip appearance.
-* Refer to the `MarkerTooltipSettings` to customize the marker tooltip appearance.

 N>
 * Refer to the [`ShapeTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShapeTooltipTemplate), for customize tooltip for the shapes.